Little Bear's Adventure's

 I can climb a bluebonnet, though.
 Not many can claim that.

 Posing with Bluebonnets

 Why do Texans like to pose their babies and dogs in the bluebonnets?
-When you drive down Hwy 71 towards Austin in the spring, you can see cars pulled over and cameras clicking away.
+When you drive down TX 71 towards Austin in the spring, you can see cars pulled over and cameras clicking away.

 Five years ago, (long before I was doing photo shoots) Beth and her sister posed "Miss Copeless" in the bluebonnets.
 They thought this pitiful doll (owned by their good humored mother) needed a little cheering up, but as you can see the bluebonnets didn't help.

 If only Miss Copeless were a bit smaller, she could have wrapped her arms around a bluebonnet and swayed in the breeze like me... maybe that would have cheered her.

 But the best way to enjoy, is by climbing a nearby cactus and gazing down at a few of the new bloomers!
 I am after all a bear who loves adventure and challenge.
 I enjoyed those few moments tucked in between pointy thorns, admiring the cute little flowers.